patrickfatrick/marky-marked/README.md

 ## Returns

 `markymark()` returns an array of marky instances that allow you to manipulate and access the state for each initialized marky mark container without having to touch the DOM again.
+If a single element is passed in to the function, then a single instance is returned.

 ## Styling